-If Google Maps locations aren't loading on the homepage or search modules even though you already went through the Initial Set Up Steps use the Inspect tool to check which error is being presented inside the Console, it's most likely because the site is missing the billing information:
+If Google Maps locations aren't loading on the homepage or search modules even though the Initial Set Up Steps have been completed.
+Use the Inspect tool to check which error is being presented inside the Console, it's most likely because the site is missing the billing information:

 I am using the Inspect tool to check for the error inside the Console while on the page presenting the issue using "CTRL + SHIFT + I" or right click on the mouse:

 2. From there select "Billing":